9 Ways to Show Visitors the Off the Beaten Path Portland

 3. Learn more about Oregon history at a Kick Ass Oregon History Event

 Visitors and residents alike can get to know the great state of Oregon a little better, with the entertaining help of local historians and comedians.
 As they explain, “It’s not going to be Boring History like High School, rigid and terse.”
-Check out their upcoming event listings here.
+Check out their upcoming events.

 4. Cook up healthy eats at a Hipcooks class